 A key part of teaching students to be good citizens is to help them get a handle on concepts of empathy, diversity, fairness, and contributing to the communities that we are a part of.

-So we created a series of Good Citizenship lesson plans to help teachers introduce the CITIZENSHIP character trait (21st Century Competencies)
+So we created a series of lesson plans about good citizenship to help teachers introduce the CITIZENSHIP character trait (21st Century Competencies)

 How to be an active participant: